 It’s one of the more dull, sterile sort of dystopias, described by Brooker as “a life of meaningless toil enlivened only by continual entertainment and distraction courtesy of omnipresent gizmos and screens”.
 Human interaction is, at best, stilted and, at worst, downright unpleasant.
 Bing receives his only meagre gratification alone, watching “the hottest girls in the nastiest situations” on a porn stream, Wraith Babes…

 Bing and Abby from ’15 Million Merits’ (left to right) stand behind a reflective table under a multiply squared ceiling light, with TV screens running along the walls to the left and right of them.
 They look glum and are wearing grey/beige uniforms.
-The image appears within the cover of the DVD for the complete first series of Black Mirror and is used under fair dealing.
+The image appears within the cover of the DVD for the complete first series of Black Mirror.